 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Gaorav P. Gupta____ (Step: _8.4.1_) (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) Whenever you are using a newly designed custom primer set, it is critical to evaluate for balanced amplification.
+This can be done by assessing read depth for the different amplicon regions, and adjusting primer concentrations or redesigning primers as needed.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Sunil Kumar____ (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) The detection threshold of dPCR-Seq assay is 1.6% and the calculated mutation frequency matches very well with digital PCR assays for individual target alleles.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Dennis A. Simpson____ (Write your answer here in the form of a spoken statement.
+Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) dPCR-Seq can be adapted to any other gene of interest, and allows investigators to perform NGS on plasma DNA samples in a time- and cost-effective manner.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.